-And when matches are exciting, it’s fun to bet on their outcomes.
+And when games are exciting, it’s fun to bet on their outcomes.
 That’s exactly why bettors love college football bowls.
-Anything can happen in these matches, which is why the odds are usually pretty competitive.
+Anything can happen in these games, which is why the odds are usually pretty competitive.
 Plus, many offshore bookmakers use the bowl season as an opportunity to promote themselves by giving enhanced odds on these events, as well as some bonuses that can be claimed when betting on bowl games.

 What this all means is that you have an amazing opportunity to add a few digits to your account by betting on bowls.
 Your chance is even better if you’re a knowledgeable college football enthusiast.
 Passionately following the regular NCAAF season is a way to prepare yourself for the big events that come around New Years’ time.